git-lfs/git-lfs/docker/README.md

 RSA signing keys

 You can make a 4096 RSA key for Debian and CentOS 6/7 (4 for step 1 above, and 4096 for step 2).
 And only have two keys...
-Or optionally a 4096 RSA subkey for Debain [1].
+Or optionally a 4096 RSA subkey for Debian [1].
 Or a key for each distro.
 Dealers choice.

 [1] https://www.digitalocean.com/community/tutorials/how-to-use-reprepro-for-a-secure-package-repository-on-ubuntu-14-04